On Saturday the 24th of August 2019 I became one of the many thousands to be entrusted the secret of Agatha Christie’s The Mousetrap.

 Who done it?

 So why am I not mentioning very much about the plot, the details and the murderer?
-Well simply put the play is a ”who done it” and if I was to say much more than I have already it would no longer be a who done it but a “I know who did it” and to be honest it would spoil your enjoyment.
+Well simply put the mousetrap is a ”who done it” and if I was to say much more than I have already it would no longer be a who done it but a “I know who did it” and to be honest it would spoil your enjoyment.

 One of the things I loved about this long running play is how the plot and all the twists and turns has been kept a close secret and one thing I don’t want to do is to break with that tradition, so you will not find any spoilers here.
 I will tell you just the bare bones of the play and encourage you to see it for yourself.
 I do have to say that my partner did guess who did it but not until almost the end, my guess throughout the play was wrong.

+If you enjoy Agatha Christie’s Poirot or Miss Marple then you would enjoy this play.
+I thoroughly enjoyed the play and the night out as a whole.
 I would give this play five stars for production, acting, dialogue and enjoyment.
 If anyone gets the chance to see I would say do it, one thing though don’t say who did it!

 Have you ever been to see the play?
 Did you enjoy it as much as I did?
 Would you be able to keep the secret of the ending or would you be tempted to tell friends and family?